Maserati Quattroporte: Bellagio Fastback Touring

 In 2008, at the Concorso d'Eleganza Villa d'Este, Milanese coachbuilder Carrozzeria Touring Superleggera unveiled the Maserati Bellagio Fastback Touring, a 5-door hatchback built on the chassis of the fifth generation of the Quattroporte.

 In May 2013 a Bellagio Fastback was auctioned by RM Auctions at their Villa Erba event, in occasion of Concorso d'Eleganza Villa d'Este; the price was €117,600.
 According to the auction house, four examples have been built by Carrozzeria Touring.

 A Maserati Quattroporte V has also been used as a hearse as seen on the funeral of the Polish president Lech Kaczynski in 2010.

 Motorsport

 In 2009 Swiss Team announced the development of "Maserati Quattroporte EVO" International Superstars Series racing cars based on the 4.2-litre Quattroporte M139, to be piloted by Andrea Chiesa.
 Swiss Team fielded the cars in the 2009, 2010, 2011 and 2012 seasons; Italian racing driver Andrea Bertolini won the 2011 championship season at the wheel of a Swiss Team Quattroporte.

-Quattroporte VI (M156, 2013–present)
+Quattroporte VI (M156, 2013–2023)

-The current and sixth-generation of the Quattroporte was introduced in early 2013.
+The most recent and sixth-generation of the Quattroporte was introduced in early 2013.
 With a 3171 mm wheelbase it is a considerably larger vehicle than any of its predecessors, to set itself apart from the smaller Ghibli, which shares its underpinnings.
 Engine choice includes twin-turbocharged V6 and V8 petrol engines, as well as a turbodiesel V6.
+Production ended in late 2023, with the last model year being 2024 and without successor.